Care is as critical an issue in America today as WWII was in 1941.

 Translation:

-Caring communities—villages—are more vital for our overall health than health professionals.
+Caring communities—villages—are more vital for our basic health than health professionals.

-“Neighbors over doctors” isn’t to insult anyone, but to say that prevention is better than cure.
-And together, we can prevent the further spread of loneliness and social isolation, as well as other conditions.
+“Neighbors first, doctors next” isn’t to downplay the role of doctors, but to say that prevention is better than cure.
+And together, we can prevent the further spread of loneliness, social isolation and more.

 1 IN 4